SOUTH WONSTON PRIMARY SCHOOL

 If your child is absent an Admin Assistant will:

 Please Note: If your child is not seen and contact has not been established with you or any of the named parent/carers after three days of absence, the school is required to start ‘child missing in education procedures’ as set down by Hampshire County Council Guidance.
 We will make all reasonable enquires to establish contact with parents and the child including making enquires to known friends and wider family.
 In circumstances of persistent absence the Family Support Worker may visit the family home to try to establish contact.

 We have a legal duty to report the absence of any pupil who is absent without an explanation for 10 consecutive days.
 If the child is not seen and contact has not been established with the named parent/carer then the Local Authority is notified that the child is ‘at risk of missing’.
 Children’s Services staff will visit the last known address and alert key services to locate the child.
 Help us to help you and your child by making sure we always have an up to date contact number.

 Continued or Ongoing Absence

-If you child misses 10% (3 weeks / 30sessions ) or more schooling across the school year for whatever reason they are defined as persistent absentees.
+If your child misses 10% (3 weeks / 30 sessions ) or more schooling across the school year for whatever reason they are defined as persistent absentees.
 Where this absence is authorised, school will meet with parents / carers in order to ascertain any underlying medical reasons for the level of absence.
 The school may decide not to authorise any future absences without medical evidence.